Halal snack pack

 A halal snack pack is an Australian fast food dish consisting of halal-certified doner kebab meat (lamb, chicken, beef, or a combination) and chips.
 It also includes different kinds of sauces, usually chilli, garlic, and barbecue (sometimes known as the "holy trinity").
 Yoghurt or yoghurt sauce, cheese, jalapeño peppers, and tabbouleh are also common additions.
-While the snack pack was traditionally served in a styrofoam container, it is now most commonly served in moulded pulp or cardboard containers, as most Australian states have banned single-use plastic packaging.
+While the snack pack was traditionally served in a polystyrene container, it is now most commonly served in moulded pulp or cardboard containers, as most Australian states have banned single-use plastic packaging.
 The snack pack has been described as a staple takeaway dish of kebab shops in Australia.

 Some Australian restaurant menus refer to the dish as a "snack pack", "snack box" or "mixed plate".
 The name of the dish was voted by readers of the Macquarie Dictionary as the "People's Choice Word of the Year" for 2016.
 In Western Australia, the dish is often called a "meat box", and in Adelaide it is known as an "AB".
 (Note: The name supposedly stands for "abortion", but other variants include "after birth", "absolutely beautiful" or "atomic bomb".)
 The dish also exists in New Zealand, where it is known as meat on chips.
 A similar food is the Dutch kapsalon.

 History

 According to some, snack packs date back at least to the 1980s.
 They have since become a quintessential Australian dish.
-Variations or similar dishes exist in other countries; examples include "doner meat and chips" in the United Kingdom, "kebab meat on chips" in New Zealand, "Döner-Box" in Germany, kapsalon" ("barbershop") in the Netherlands and Belgium, "kebabtallrik" ("kebab plate") in Sweden, "gyro fries" in the United States, and "kebab ranskalaisilla" ("kebab with French fries") in Finland.
-In Adelaide, the dish is known as an "AB".
-Meanwhile in Perth, Western Australia the term "meat box" is commonly used.
+Variations or similar dishes exist in other countries; examples include "doner meat and chips" in the United Kingdom, "kebab meat on chips" in New Zealand, "Döner-Box" in Germany, "kapsalon" ("barbershop") in the Netherlands and Belgium, "kebabtallrik" ("kebab plate") in Sweden, "gyro fries" in the United States, and "kebab ranskalaisilla" ("kebab with French fries") in Finland.

 In late 2015, following the creation of the Facebook group Halal Snack Pack Appreciation Society, a subculture formed around the dish that was known to bring cultures together.
 This led to wide coverage of the dish in the media, as well as a notable reference by Senator Sam Dastyari in Australian Parliament during a debate about halal certification which is credited for much of the increase in attention paid to this dish.